 Utility companies

 If you need utility services, water, electric and gas companies will check your credit history to verify that you’re able to pay for your services.
-They may require a deposit if you have a poor credit history.
-In some situations, you could even be denied those services.
+They may require a deposit or a letter of guarantee if you have a poor credit history.
+In some situations, you can even be denied service.

 Who can’t see your credit report

 Not just anyone can request a copy of your credit report.
-Unless there’s a permissible purpose, most people cannot see your credit history.
+Unless there’s a legitimate reason for it, most people cannot see your credit history.
 The general public — including family, friends and other people — can’t just request a copy of your report from a credit bureau.

 People who try to access your credit report without permission or a legal reason can be subject to criminal and civil penalties.
 If you suspect that someone has been illegally requesting your credit report, you can submit a complaint to the Consumer Financial Protection Bureau (CFPB).